Thousands gather at G7 protests

 Police told CNN they had no figures yet on arrests on Saturday, but 17 protesters were detained the day before after undeclared demonstrations near Hendaye near where the G7 meeting is taking place.

-Mortar fire and other projectiles were hurled at police and four officers were injured, the Prefecture of Pyrénées Atlantiques also said.
+Mortar fire and other projectiles were hurled at police and four officers were injured on Friday, the Prefecture of Pyrénées Atlantiques also said.

 Police responded with flash grenades after warning protesters, local authorities added.